josdejong/mathjs/index.md

 <h1 id="features">Features <a href="#features" title="Permalink">#</a></h1>

-- Supports numbers, big numbers, complex numbers, units, strings, arrays, and matrices.
+- Supports numbers, big numbers, fractions, complex numbers, units, strings, arrays, and matrices.
-- Is compatible with JavaScript’s built-in Math library.
+- Is compatible with JavaScript's built-in Math library.
 - Contains a flexible expression parser.
 - Supports chained operations.
 - Comes with a large set of built-in functions and constants.